ajohnson1031/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
-- [ ] Name three lifecycle methods and their purposes.
+      A class component might be used if you want to pass down props from a parent component.
+- [ ] Name three lifecycle methods and their purposes. componentDidMount = Provides a check againt whether or not the component actually mounted, then renders the component once. componentDidUpdate = Allows for stateful changes within the component to be reflected in the app. componentWillUnmount = The final (death) bit of the cycle in a component.
+Helps to clean up any ongoing processes within the code.
 - [ ] What is the purpose of a custom hook?
+      A custom hook helps to abstract away some of the stateful logic from the main body of the component.
+It also allows us to reuse code in order to keep our applications dry.
 - [ ] Why is it important to test our apps?
+      We test our apps to make sure our code is working as expected, to find and filter our edge cases and to make our code more readable and better!

 ## Project Set Up